americool/movie_list_thing/README.md

 (once rails is bundled and all is well) puma -p 4000

-Frontend (React.js):
+Original Frontend (React.js):
  (uses react, can be run with npm or yarn)

- For Angular Frontend app: NPM/Yarn Start should work and install local dependencies
+For Angular Frontend app: NPM/Yarn Start should install local dependencies

  ~IMDB="YOUR_API_KEY_GOES_HERE" yarn start~

- **^^DON'T DO THIS: Update figaro's config/application.example.yml file with your key and drop the "example" part as described below and within the example file itself**
+ **^^DON'T DO THIS: Update figaro's .yml file at *movie-api/config/application.example.yml* in file with your key and drop the "example" part as described below and in more detail in the example file itself**

  Sign Up, then Sign In.
 Have Fun.